Testing the Ion Generator for STATICGRASSKING Static Grass Applicators: A Comprehensive Guide

-By using this test procedure you can check the operation of the static grass applicator that you make without burning it out.
-And, if you have just received a fully assembled static grass applicator, you can also test that it works before attaching it to your power suply.
+By using this test procedure you can check the operation of any static grass applicator without burning it out.

 The anion generator used in the StaticGrassKing static grass applicators is not a transformer.
 It does not pass current.
 It is a static field generator.
 It acts somewhat like a capacitor.
 It draws enough current to create the field and then stays relatively dormant.